...

 • Use a filter bottle for everyday refills from taps and fountains.

-• Check local advice and apps for refill points in cities you visit.
+• Check local advice and apps for refill points in the cities you visit.

 Co-working spaces are more efficient than hundreds of separate home offices, but they still depend on user behavior.
 Choose spaces that: